Mohamed Achi: Club career

 Having joined the Nantes youth system as a 14-year-old, his promising career was however halted by a serious leg injury, still managing to win the national U17 championship during the 2018–19 season, in a team comprising the likes of Jean-Claude Ntenda, Gor Manvelyan, Jean-Baptiste Gorby and Quentin Merlin.
-But it was during the following 2019–20 Coupe Gambardella that he became a prominent figure of the Nantes academy, reaching the quarter finals of the national youth cup, before the competition was eventually canceled because of covid.
+But it was during the following 2019–20 Coupe Gambardella that he became a prominent figure of the Nantes academy, reaching the quarter finals of the national youth cup, before the competition was eventually canceled because of COVID.

 Achi signed his first professional contract with Nantes in December 2021, having already become a central piece of the reserve team in National 2, as he had scored 3 goals and delivered 3 assists for 13 appearances during the first part of that season.

 He made his first team debut under Antoine Kombouaré's management on the 21 May 2022, replacing Randal Kolo Muani during a 1–1 home Ligue 1 draw against Saint-Étienne.

 On 31 January 2023, Achi was loaned to Paris 13 Atletico in Championnat National.

 International career

-Also eligible for the Morocco national team through his origins, Archi was first called up to the France U20 in November 2021, making his debut during a friendly game against Germany where he scored a goal from a 25-meter free kick, temporarily equalizing, before Germany eventually scored a late goal to win the game 3–2.
+Also eligible for the Morocco national team through his dual nationality, Archi was first called up to the France U20 in November 2021, making his debut during a friendly game against Germany where he scored a goal from a 25-meter free kick, temporarily equalizing, before Germany eventually scored a late goal to win the game 3–2.
 He subsequently became a regular with the French youth selection.

+In June 2022, he won the Maurice Revello Tournament in France with the France U20 team.